 - develops a music literacy in which one can hear in their mind what they see and see in their mind what they hear.

-Participants enrolled in the WSU program take part in classes aimed at developing Musicianship, Pedagogy, Teaching Repertoire, Conducting, and Choral Music-Making.
+Participants enrolled in the WSU program take part in classes aimed at developing Musicianship, Pedagogy, Teaching Repertoire, Conducting, and Ensemble Music-Making.
 We offer all three levels, leading to an OAKE endorsed Certificate in Kodály Music Education upon successful completion of Level III.
-Further, in 2020 we will be offering Levels I and II for secondary music teachers.
+Further, in 2021 we will be offering Levels I and II for secondary vocal and instrumental music teachers.
 One level may be completed each summer.
 Students have the option to earn five semester credits toward a graduate degree.
 The courses are also eligible for Teacher Recertifiication Points in many school systems (please check with your district for verification).